What Is Tower Defense King?

 The game commits many juvenile mistakes.
 Grammar and spelling errors run rampant.
 Tower upgrades are unbalanced; rather than gaining a gradual increase in attributes, some upgrades give noticeable boosts while others seemingly do nothing.

 As you play, you very slowly accumulate gold, which is used to permanently improve your towers.
 That's great, and gives incentive to replay old levels, but the upgrades quickly become far too expensive.
 Believe me, I spent hours grinding for gold and still didn't access the final five upgrades for any tower.
 Also, just because an upgrade is more expensive doesn't mean its superior.
 You may spend 6000 gold to increase a tower's range by 10% but later have to spend 42,000 to increase its shooting speed by 5%.

 Similarly to the lack of polish, the game fails to adequately explain certain towers, enemies, or upgrades.
-You'll encounter many half-hearted tower summaries, and you can't even read the future upgrades for towers.
+You'll encounter many half-hearted tower summaries, and you can't even read the descriptions of future upgrades for towers.
 Want to know what the final tier unlocks for each basic tower type so you can plan your progression accordingly?
 Too bad; the only way to find out is to get there.